Updated May 2023

-A Brief History of Halki
+A Brief Guide to the History of Halki

 There are signs of settlement from the Pelasgians, Caraes and Phoenicians, but Halki’s fortunes mostly depended on neighbouring Rhodes.
 It suffered successive invasions from the Arabs, Venetians, Genovese, Turks, and Italians, while marauding pirates pushed the island’s inhabitants to live inland.

 By the early 19th century, most people had moved to the harbour, Emborio, as the threat from pirates receded.
 Throughout the 19th century under Turkish and Italian rule, the island flourished as a centre for sponge fishing, until resources ran dry and people began moving away.

 In 1948, the island became part of Greece, by which time its population had reduced from 3,000 to a few hundred.